learn-co-curriculum/phase-1-lexical-scoping-readme/README.md

 # Lexical scoping

 ## Overview
-In this lesson, we'll learn how JavaScript decides which outer environment to place into the scope chain for a new function.
+In this lesson, we'll learn how JavaScript decides which outer scope to place into the scope chain for a new function.

 ## Objectives
 1. Explain the concept of lexical scoping.